 Matthew Hennessey 04/25/07

 If you care about the hotly contested issues of trade and immigration, then you should know something about comparative advantage, the 200-year-old economic theory that describes the benefits of specialization.
 These three ideas are inextricably linked, yet not much attention is paid to the implications.

 NAFTA's defects show room for improvement in trade negotiations.
 Has the United States struck a fairer deal with South Korea?

 Adam Dean 04/04/07

-Importing Brazilian ethanol made from sugar could reduce America's gasoline consumption and environmental footprint.
-Increased U.S. consumption of the biofuel would lead to a higher price for sugar, potentially lifting Brazilian cane farmers out of poverty.
-A tariff of 54 cents per gallon, however, currently distorts the market.
+Importing Brazilian ethanol made from sugar could reduce U.S. gasoline consumption and environmental footprint, and increased consumption would lead to a higher price for sugar, potentially lifting Brazilian cane farmers out of poverty.
+Yet a tariff of 54 cents per gallon is distorting the market.